 Kings Beach, even though it is a small town, has many people who use public transportation every day to get to and from work.
 This is a great benefit for people in the, town who have a need for low-cost transportation.

+Kings Beach is an extremely ethnically-diverse town.
 The people who call Kings Beach home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Kings Beach, accounting for 49.12% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Kings Beach residents report their race to be White, followed by Native American.
-Kings Beach also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 57.27% of the town’s residents.
-Important ancestries of people in Kings Beach include Irish, English, Swedish, and French .
+Important ancestries of people in Kings Beach include Irish, English, Italian, and Swedish.

-The most common language spoken in Kings Beach is Spanish.
-Other important languages spoken here include English and Vietnamese.
+The most common language spoken in Kings Beach is English.
+Other important languages spoken here include Spanish and Vietnamese.